sjbrown/1kfa/resolution_cards/character_move_sheet.md

 attrs = ['INT']
 flags = []
 levels = ['0', 'g1']
+component = 'downtime'
 ```

-    ✗: GM Move
+    ✗:
     ----
-    ✓: Spend Pack at a rate of 2-to-1 to remove red cards | gray progress
+    ✓: Spend Pack at a rate of 2-to-1 to remove red cards [gray progress]
     ----
-    ✔: A Pack spent may remove 1 red card | green progress
+    ✔: A Pack spent may remove 1 red card [green progress]
     ----
-    ✔✔: A Pack spent may remove 2 red cards | 2x green progress
+    ✔✔: A Pack spent may remove 2 red cards [2x green progress]

 **Details**: While resting, spend Pack to repair damage to items.